cconn8/NFT-Project/README.md

 NEXT: Need to pass the file to the upload field in the create form
 	This starts the NFT creation mechanism  of the system

+    * Successfully rendering the fileobject to dropdown on Create.js page
+    * Issue calling the upload to IPFS function on the object